ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/installation.md

 - change the top panel layout (move global bypass and sgc buttons outside)
 - change the UI setting panel layout
 - add the resizing to default size function to UI button
-- add default pass filter order & slider doube clicking to the UI setting panel
+- add default pass filter order & slider double-clicking to the UI setting panel
+- add colour maps to the UI setting panel
+- add fft resolution to the UI setting panel
 - fix incorrect latency when the samplerate changes after loading the plugin
 - fix combobox displays in `Standalone`
 - improve `matched phase` `mixed phase` under high samplerates